2 Kings 8 – New Kings in Syria and Judah

 · Elisha went against his own compassionate and patriotic interests in telling Hazael this, making it more likely that he did it at God’s prompting.

-· Elisha perhaps hoped that this amazing prophecy would touch Hazael’s heart and turn him away from the evil he could later commit against Israel.
+· Elisha perhaps hoped that this amazing prophecy would touch Hazael’s heart and turn him away from the evil he would later commit against Israel.

 ii.
 As it turned out, God knew the actions of Hazael, but He did not make Hazael do it.
 “It was absolutely foretold that Hazael would be king of Syria.
 The prophet knew the fact right well, and he clearly descried the means; else, why should he look into Hazael’s face, and weep?
 God foreknew the mischief that he would do when he came to the throne; yet that foreknowledge did not in the least degree interfere with his free agency.”
 (Spurgeon)